Quick Answer

 Quiet white + Greige + Walnut desk

-Usually steadier with one clear neutral so focus does not have to fight a loud or emotionally sharp wall.
+Steadier with one clear neutral so focus does not have to fight a loud or emotionally sharp wall.

 How to Choose Feng Shui Paint Colors Without Overthinking Symbolism

-Paint color usually goes wrong when people choose it for theory only.
+Paint color goes wrong when people choose it for theory only.
 A room is not improved by the label of a color if the actual undertone makes the room feel cold, washed out, muddy, or tense.
 Good feng shui paint is still practical paint.
 It has to work with light, flooring, textiles, furniture, and the job of the room.

 Give the paint one clear job